List of Kentucky supplemental roads and rural secondary highways (1500–1999): KY 1956

+KY 1960

+Kentucky Route 1960 is a 11.990 mi rural secondary highway in Clark County.
+The highway begins at KY 15 (Winn Avenue) in Winchester.
+KY 1960 heads east along Ecton Road before turning southeast and passing through Schollsville.
+It then intersects KY 974, turning north and then east before intersecting KY 646 at its eastern terminus.

 KY 1967

 Kentucky Route 1967 is a 9.010 mi rural secondary highway in eastern Woodford County.
 The highway begins at KY 169 (Pinckard Pike) north of Pinckard.
 KY 1967 follows Shannon Run Road north by the William Garrett House and the Humphries Estate Quarters through a junction with KY 1966 (Military Pike) to US 60 (Lexington Road) near Gaybourn between Versailles and Lexington.
 The highway continues north from US 60 along Pisgah Pike, which passes through the same-named community at its grade crossing with the Norfolk Southern Railway and passes by the Pisgah Presbyterian Church.
 KY 1967 passes through the Pisgah Rural Historic District on its way to its northern terminus at KY 1681 (Old Frankfort Pike) near Faywood.

 KY 1975

 Kentucky Route 1975 is a 5.410 mi rural secondary highway in the city of Lexington in southern Fayette County.
 The highway begins at KY 1974 (Tates Creek Road), which follows the Fayette–Jessamine county line at the village of Spears.
 KY 1975 heads northeast along Spears Road to KY 1976 (Jacks Creek Pike), where KY 1975 begins to follow Jacks Creek Pike.
 The highway continues north along that road to its north end at US 25 (Old Richmond Road).